LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning: Introduction

-With this motivation, we propose a combined optimization method that adopts LLMs as an optimizer (MaaO) as a catalyst for the conventional gradient-based optimization.
-Our proposed optimization approach leverages both \red{the locally rigorous gradient-based optimizer in parameter space and high-level deductive LLM-based optimizer in unconstrained vocabulary space} for better performance.
-To achieve a collaborative training based on the two optimizers, we interleave the conventional training process of gradient-based optimization with interactions with LLM.
-We first optimize the parameters for only dozens of iterations by gradient optimizer.
-Then the optimized parameters in the intermediate step, along with their loss and accuracy on the training set, are provided as history trajectory clues for LLM to infer new candidates that are potentially more effective, and, after grabbing the response from LLM, we use the generated results as restarting points of the parameters for subsequent gradient-based optimization iterations.
+With this motivation, we propose an optimization method that combines the conventional gradient-based optimizer and LLM optimizer.
+The optimization approach leverages both \red{the locally rigorous gradient-based optimizer in parameter space and high-level deductive LLM-based optimizer in unconstrained vocabulary space} for better performance.
+To achieve collaborative training based on the two optimizers, we interleave the conventional training process of gradient-based optimization with interactions with LLM.
+First, we optimize the parameters for only dozens of iterations using a gradient optimizer.
+Then the optimized parameters in the intermediate step, along with their loss and accuracy on the training set, are provided as history trajectory clues for LLM to infer new candidates that are potentially more effective.
+After grabbing the response from LLM, we use the generated results as restarting points of the parameters for subsequent gradient-based optimization iterations.
 The two optimizers are operated alternately to optimize the parameter collaboratively.
 The final optimized results are obtained by the gradient optimizer with a stable convergence.
 Our proposed optimizing strategy only injects several API calls to LLM to the conventional gradient-based training workflow.

-We instantiate the target problem as prompt optimization and validate that our proposed combined optimizing method leads to consistent improvements.
+We study the effectiveness of the combined optimization in a widely considered prompt tuning framework.
+Specifically, we optimize textual prompts for language and vision-language pre-trained models.
+Tuning such prompts is shown to bring significant performance improvements for the adaptation of pre-trained models~\citep{coop,lesterPowerScaleParameterEfficient2021}.
+However, optimizing the prompt in the input discrete vocabulary space or word embedding space is not an easy problem for conventional gradient-based optimizers that is widely adopted.
+We validate that the proposed collaborative optimization framework leads to consistent improvements in prompt optimization across a variety of tasks and optimizer LLMs.

 In summary, our contributions include: